 In 1600, it was estimated that only 1% of Jews lived in the land of Israel, whilst the remaining 99% lived in other countries throughout the world.
 However, by 1991, the ‘Historical Atlas of the Jewish People’ estimated that 32% of Jews had returned to Israel.
 This still left 68% of them living outside Israel.
 The current estimate is that 50% of Jews now live in Israel, which means that God’s work of gathering Jews out of all countries back to Israel is not yet complete, and it will only be completed when their Messiah, Jesus Christ, returns.

 Israel is now once again a nation in its own land.
 It is a tiny nation with only a few million people, yet it is the most powerful nation, militarily, in the Middle East.
 Israel is leading the world in many technological developments, such as in biotechnology and the internet.
 It is also a world leader in environmental research.
 Over a hundred Israeli companies are listed on NASDAQ.
 Israel’s importance and contribution to the world’s list of great names in literature, science, art, music, finance and medicine is greatly out of proportion to its small size and numbers.
-However, God’s plan to make Israel a great nation of blessing, not only to itself but also to all nations of the earth as promised in the Abrahamic Covenant, has not even begun yet.
+However, God’s plan to make Israel a great nation of blessing, to itself and to all the nations of the earth, as promised in the Abrahamic Covenant, has not even begun yet.
 It can only begin when their Messiah, Jesus Christ, returns to this earth as the King of the Jews to establish the Millennial Kingdom of God.

 The fulfilment of the promised blessing to Israel